wavestoweather/enstools/docs/source/quick-start/installation.rst

         >>> pip install -r pending_requirements.txt

-This will allow the installation of **enstools** but it won't be possible to use the features that require cartopy.
+This will allow the installation of **enstools** but it won't be possible to use the features that require cartopy (enstools.plot).

 For development
 ---------------